trisberg/demo-spring-xd-pivotal-hd/README.md

 ### Demo1 - Twitter search using HAWQ external table in hdfs

-This is a Spring XD "twittersearch | transform | hdfs" stream.
+*This is a Spring XD "twittersearch | transform | hdfs" stream.*

+In order to query the Twitter data with an HAWQ external table we need to provide the Twitter data in a comma-separated format with one line per tweet.
+The easiest way to do that is to provide a transformer script.
+We have written one in Groovy that can be downloaded from here: